Calisthenics vs weights: Which one is better?

 Which type of training is better suited for a beginner?

-Every major calisthenic exercise can be performed using a very simple beginner variation.
-In general, it is easier to handle your own body weight than it is to handle an external weight.
+Almost all bodyweight movements can be done with a simple beginner variation.
+In general, it is easier to handle your own bodyweight than it is to handle an external weight.

 With that said, you can perform every weighted exercise with very light resistance as you are learning proper form.

 Also, if you are obese, it is much safer to start with weight lifting.

 Which type of training is better for isolating specific muscles?

 Not much to say here.
 Almost every bodyweight exercise is a compound exercise.

 Weights, on the other hand, allow you to specifically target any muscle in the body.

 The most common isolation exercise- the bicep curl.

 Which type of training is better for building functional strength?